 A gritty, versatile outfielder turned manager, he embodies the Oakland Athletics' blue-collar ethos, tasked with steering a historic franchise through turbulent times.

-Mark Kotsay's baseball life has been a study in adaptability.
-As a player, he was never the flashiest star, but a manager's dream: a tough, smart outfielder with a legendary throwing arm and a clutch hit in his bat.
-He carved out a 17-year career as a reliable journeyman, playing for seven teams and leaving a mark with his all-out style, most memorably with the Oakland A's.
-After retiring, he seamlessly transitioned into coaching, his baseball IQ and respected demeanor making him a natural leader.
-In 2022, he was handed one of the game's most challenging jobs: managing the Athletics amid a period of intense roster turnover and organizational uncertainty.
+Mark Kotsay played 17 seasons as a tough, smart outfielder with a strong throwing arm and a knack for clutch hits.
+He suited up for seven teams, most memorably the Oakland A's, where his all-out style defined his reliability as a journeyman.
+After retiring, he moved into coaching, his baseball IQ and respected demeanor making him a natural leader.
+In 2022, he became manager of the Athletics during a period of intense roster turnover and organizational uncertainty.
 Kotsay's steady, patient presence has made him a stabilizing force, tasked with developing young talent while upholding the proud, if currently beleaguered, tradition of Oakland baseball.

 1965–1980